Skip to content

 This article walks you through the most popular test automation frameworks today as well as their benefits and drawbacks.

-What is a Test Framework?
+What is a Test Automation Framework?

 Before learning all the testing frameworks and their benefits, it’s essential to understand what a test automation framework actually is.
 A testing framework is a set of rules or guidelines for designing and developing test cases.
 It includes a set of practices and tools that help QA professionals test more effectively.